vanling/docs/configuration/flows.md

 ### Reconfigure a Flow

+1. Navigate tot the desired flow.
-1. Click <span mi btn muted>edit</span> in the flow page header and make reconfigurations as desired.
+2. Click <span mi btn muted>edit</span> in the flow page header and make reconfigurations as desired.
-2. Click <span mi btn>done</span> to confirm.
+3. Click <span mi btn>done</span> to confirm.

 ### Toggle a Flow to Inactive